MichaelSaunders5/irim/doc/source/README.rst

 deal with are mostly familiar to musicians already.
 Most of the code will be in Python, but the audio rendering will be done in Csound.

     * First, as a warm-up, I'm building some of the mathematical infrastructure I need.
-The largest item is :py:mod:`fuzzy <irim.fuzzy>`, a module for fuzzy logic and arithmetic.
-If you are familiar with the subject, you might find that my formulation of the arithmetic is a bit novel and, I hope, interesting.
+The largest item is :mod:`fuzzy`, a package for fuzzy logic and arithmetic.
+If you are familiar with the subject, you might find that my formulation of it is a bit novel and, I hope, interesting.
     * The first major section that must be built is the code that takes a text-based score and renders it as an audio file.
 (A `prototype <http://odracam.us/index.php/about/the-software>`_, written entirely in Csound, may give you an idea of the basic functionality required.)
 This is a problem with many parts: